Hermeus Hits Mach 1.21: Inside the World’s First Privately Developed Supersonic Flight

 The third flight itself followed a structured profile.
 According to Aviation Week, the test began with a southbound takeoff from Spaceport America’s 12,000-foot runway before the aircraft returned for a northerly approach and landed at the opposite end of the same runway.
 Subsequent flights are expected to include subsonic pattern work and further takeoff and landing approaches before the program pushes deeper into the supersonic envelope.

-Quarterhorse Mk 2.1: Key Technical Specifications And Design Features
+Quarterhorse Mk 2.1: Key Technical Specifications and Design Features

 The Quarterhorse Mk 2.1 is an unmanned, remotely piloted aircraft designed around the aerodynamic demands of sustained supersonic flight.
 Its configuration marks a significant departure from its predecessor, the smaller Mk 1, which flew from Edwards Air Force Base in California on May 21, 2025, primarily to validate high-speed takeoff and landing behavior.